Bryan Bertino

 Bryan Michael Bertino (born October 17, 1977) is an American filmmaker.
 He is best known as the writer/director of The Strangers (2008), as well as writing its sequel, The Strangers: Prey at Night (2018), with Ben Ketai.

-Background and education
+Early life and education

 Bertino was born in Crowley, Texas.
 He studied cinematography at the University of Texas at Austin.
 He then moved to Los Angeles, where he worked as a gaffer, and wrote screenplays in his spare time.

 Career

 Bertino submitted The Strangers for a Nicholl Fellowship with the Academy of Motion Picture Arts and Sciences, which reached the quarterfinals.
 However, he was able to get a meeting with Vertigo Entertainment.
 Bertino quit his job days before the script was sold to Universal Studios.

 Mark Romanek wanted to direct The Strangers but demanded a $40 million budget.
 After speaking with Andrew Rona at Rogue Pictures, Bertino was asked to direct The Strangers despite a lack of directorial experience.